kumakyoo42/oma-file-formats/OMA.md

       int position

-The structure of a block is yet similar to the structure of the whole file and the structure of a chunk: A short header, followed by [slices](#slices), one of which is a special slice containing the [slicetable](#slicetable-1).
-Again this is usually the last slice but not necessarily.
+The structure of a block is yet similar to the structure of the whole file and the structure of a chunk: A short header followed by [slices](#slices), one of which is a special slice. which contains the [slicetable](#slicetable-1).
+Again this is usually the last slice, but not necessarily.

 The header of a block consists only of one `int`, which is the